jakub-milasz/law_helper/README.md

 ## Model Description
-Gemini 1.5 Flash is a Large Language Model form Google API.
+Gemini 1.5 Flash is a Large Language Model from Google API.
 The model has a context which is a database with articles from the criminal, offence and civil (inheritance chapter) code.
 Moreover, it has a history of conversation with user, so that it works properly with additional forms.
 It gets two kinds of prompt templates: the main prompt which is connected with form from main page and the additional prompt which is sent to model when user fills a subsidiary form.

 ## Developing app
 The main and still goal is to upgrade model to be as accurate as possible.
 It is also crucial to include updates in law in our database.